Do I Need a Solicitor For a Remortgage?

-If you're remortgaging with your current lender, then you won't need to hire a remortgage solicitor to help with the process.
+You will not need to hire a remortgage solicitor when remortgaging with your current lender.
 This is known as a product transfer.
 If you're adding or removing someone from the mortgage, then you might need the help of a remortgage solicitor.

 Some lenders will cover the solicitor’s remortgage fees during the process, but you should find this out before hiring a solicitor.
 If you’re adding or removing someone to the mortgage, then this will require more legal work from your solicitor and will increase the solicitor fees for selling a house.

 Below we will explore the specific conveyancing costs you can expect with remortgaging.

 £720 inc VAT depending on solicitor and mortgage balance

 Electronic Bank Transfer Fee